simon387/notes/java/liferay.md

 2. set the SDK in Liferay IDE
 3. single checkout the plugin (theme, hook, portlet, whatever) inside the right SDK's directory

+**Liferay IDE bugs appears!**

+4. delete the project keeping the files on file system
+5. reimport project from SDK plugin

 Thank me later!

 ---